sadanandpai/frontend-mini-challenges/.github/ISSUE_TEMPLATE/add-new-project.md

 ---
-name: Add new Project
+name: Add New Project
-about: Add your New Front-end projects in this template
+about: Add your New Front-end projects to this template
 title: ''
-labels: good first issue, hacktoberfest-accepted, New project
+labels: new-challenge
 assignees: ''

 ---